Logo

 Blocks

-In Script Elephant, the structure of your script are divided into blocks.
+In Script Elephant, the structure of your script is divided into blocks.

 These blocks allow you to organize your show into manageable portions.
-You can rearrange your script any time by just changing the block’s numbers.
+You can rearrange your script any time by adjusting the block’s numbers.

 Sections